NguyenKhaiHoan/hnk_fullstack_cinequest_movie_booking_app/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a custom license for personal use only.
+See the [LICENSE](LICENSE) file for details.